-The 'Ukulele Festival of Northern California was founded by the late "Uncles" Hollis Baker and John Ogao, well-known musicians of the San Francisco Bay Area's Hawaiian Community.
-These "Uncles" organized the first Festival in March 1994 with help from a few family members, friends & students from Hollis' 'ukulele class.
+The 'Ukulele Festival of Northern California was founded by the late "uncles" Hollis Baker and John Ogao, well-known musicians of the San Francisco Bay Area's Hawaiian Community.
+These "uncles" organized the first Festival in March 1994 with help from a few family members, friends & students from

 They shared a vision for this festival.
-Their legacy lives on through our mission statement:
+And their legacy lives on through our mission statement:

 "To promote and perpetuate the playing of 'ukulele music

 by bringing all ages and levels together to share 'ukulele talent.

 To provide a kani ka pila (play music) environment as an inspiration